 Matthew is responsible for clinical service delivery and emergency planning.
 He joined the WHCT in May 2019, from Solent NHS Trust - where some of his previous roles were Deputy Chief Operating Officer, Clinical Director for Mental Health Services and Operations Director.
 He has worked in the NHS since 1990 and is a Registered Mental Health Nurse.
 He holds an MBA from the University of Leicester.

 Steve Peak - Non-executive Director

 I chair the Finance and Performance Committee, which is responsible for Board oversight and assurance around the Trust’s finances and non-clinical and workforce targets.
 The Committee also has oversight on the capital works programme and IT agenda.
 I am a member of the Audit Committee and also I act as Vice Chair and deputise for Mark Yates when needed.
 My final two committee commitments are to sit on the remuneration committee that is responsible for setting executive pay levels and the Charitable Funds Committee that acts to ensure we look after all charitable funds and spend them wisely.

 Sue Harris - Director of Strategy and Partnerships

 Sue was appointed in May 2012.
-Sue is a member of the Finance & Performance Committee and her Directorate responsibilities include strategy and business development, business planning, the Programme Management Office, marketing and communication, patient self-management and community engagement.
+Her Directorate responsibilities include strategy and business development, business planning, the Programme Management Office, marketing and communication, patient self-management and community engagement.
 Prior to a secondment to the Strategic Health Authority in 2011, Sue was, from 2009, Lead Commissioner for mental health services in Worcestershire.
 Prior to this role, she was a national director for Turning Point, a leading social enterprise, Sue has over 20 years of business development experience in the health and social care field across a range of sectors.